adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

  # DeliveryLogistics:
- In this phase,logistics will delivery the product to the buyer.
+ In this phase,logistics will delivery the product/consignment to the buyer.

   #### Postman for  DeliveryLogistics transction  id
  ![alt text](https://github.com/adineshreddy1/LogisticsIntoBlockchain/blob/master/screenshots/DeliveryLogistic_postman.png)